-Now that lockdown restrictions are in place, you may no longer want or need some of the subscriptions you’ve signed up to.
-This could include gym memberships or TV sport packages, with gyms now off-limits and most live sport suspended.
+With lockdown restrictions still in place, make sure you’re not paying for subscriptions you’re not able to use or need.
+This could include gym memberships or cinema subscriptions.
 Check through your statements for any recurring payments.
-If there’s any you don’t want or need, cancel them as soon as possible.
+If there’s any you don’t want or need, cancel them directly with the provider as soon as possible.

 Make some budget tweaks